anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 <script type="module" src="/assets/js/yatch/main.js"></script>
 <link rel="stylesheet" href="/assets/css/yatch/style.css">

-*The ferryman is a figure in various mythologies who is responsible for carrying souls across the river that divides the world of the living from the world of the dead.*
+*The ferryman is a figure in various mythologies responsible for carrying souls across the river that divides the world of the living from the world of the dead.*

 JK.
 This post is the second in a series of posts that explore the world of compilers, interpreters, CPUs and low-level systems.
 The [previous post](/blog/hacktoberfest.html) describes how the CPU works; and how CPUs process and execute instructions.
 This post explains how the code you write in a high-level language is transformed into machine code that the CPU can understand and execute.